The Menace of Attorneys Fees

 On appeal, Contractor argued that the General Release that County attached to its offer was ambiguous because it “required the participation of nonparties” in that it was a release of all claims not only of Contractor but also its “past, present and future affiliates, subsidiaries, parent companies and all of its respective officers, directors, partners, shareholders, employees” etc. The appellate court found that the General Release did not require the participation of nonparties and that the foregoing language was typical of many general releases.
 Accordingly, the appellate court upheld the trial court’s fee judgment against Contractor.

 As the Jessla case demonstrates, resolving disputes can be expensive.
-There, Contractor not only lost its claim for improper termination and paid its own Mediation/Arbitration but came out owing the County $515,000.00.
-Serious consideration should be given to the issue of Mediation/Arbitration fees, both in contract drafting and the statutory bases that may be available.
+There, Contractor not only lost its claim for improper termination and paid its own attorneys but came out owing the County $515,000.00.
+Serious consideration should be given to the issue of attorneys fees, both in contract drafting and the statutory bases that may be available.